FHA Chapter 13 Bankruptcy Guidelines To Qualify For Mortgage

 Best Chapter 13 Bankruptcy Mortgage Lenders

 Gustan Cho Associates are experts in helping borrowers in the Chapter 13 Bankruptcy repayment plan qualify for an FHA loan.
 A large percentage of our borrowers are folks who need manual underwriting during Chapter 13 Bankruptcy.
 Chapter 13 Bankruptcy does not need to be discharged.
-HUD Guidelines in qualifying for FHA Mortgage After Chapter 13 Bankruptcy are as follows:
+FHA Chapter 13 Bankruptcy Guidelines are as follows:

 • states that there is no waiting period after the discharge date of a Chapter 13 Bankruptcy